-Physical climate change risks such as natural disasters that disrupt utility supply to individual manufacturing facilities are managed by the facility teams.
+Physical climate change risks such as natural disasters that disrupt our operations or the utility and raw material supply to individual manufacturing facilities are managed by the facility teams and identified in our facility risk scorecards.
 We mitigate such risks by distributing our manufacturing capability across several sites and buildings and creating a separate production unit that creates a redundancy with our manufacturing process.

-Transitional risks that impact the cost of our raw material supply (e.g. carbon taxes that can increase the costs of relatively energyintensive raw materials such as glass) are managed by the supply chain team.
+Transitional risks that impact the cost of our raw material supply (e.g. carbon taxes that can increase the costs of relatively energy-intensive raw materials such as glass) are managed by the supply chain team.
 To mitigate supply chain price risks, we strive to qualify multiple suppliers using a robust qualification process.
 When possible we attempt to use suppliers that can provide a raw material supply source that is near our manufacturing locations, reducing the cost and lead times for such materials.
 Sourcing raw materials from nearby suppliers also helps to reduce transport- and shipping-related energy use and carbon emissions.
 As needed, we may purchase a critical raw material that is used in our core production process in quantities that exceed anticipated consumption within our normal operating cycle (which is 12 months).
 In addition, First Solar's recycling team developed a high-value recycling process that recovers over 90% of our semiconductor material for reuse in new modules and approximately 90% of the glass for use in new glass products.
 First Solar is proactively investing in recycling technology improvements with the ultimate aim of refining the quality of the recovered glass so it may be reused in new solar modules.